- Live Rates

 While the article above offers a general overview of down payments, this one focuses on the Federal Housing Administration (FHA) loan program in particular.
 Oregon home buyers who use this program must put at least 3.5% down.

-Have questions?
 Sammamish Mortgage is a local, family-owned company based in Bellevue, Washington.
-We serve the entire state, as well as the broader Pacific Northwest region.
+We serve the entire state, as well as the broader Pacific Northwest region since 1992.
 Please contact us if you have any mortgage-related questions.